debtcollective/discourse-debtcollective-signup-fields/README.md

-# DiscourseUsExtras
+# discourse-us-extras

-DiscourseUsExtras is a plugin for creating new user field type under Customize > Users > Field Types that allows to enhance the user data with Phone Number, Zip Code and/or State those inputs has custom validations which are the main goal of this plugin.
+Plugin for creating new user field type under Customize > Users > Field Types that allows to enhance the user data with Phone Number, Zip Code and/or State those inputs has custom validations which are the main goal of this plugin.

 ## Installation